-- There's a few small airports you can fly into to get to Patagonia.
+- There are a few small airports you can fly into to get to Patagonia.
 El Calafate is one of the closer ones and is where Perito Moreno Glacier is.
-I'd recommend flying in here.
+I’d recommend flying in here.

 - TIP: schedule a private airport shuttle or taxi to pick you up from the airport to your hotel beforehand as there’s no public transportation here.

 - We booked the full-day tour via Viator here for $110 per person.
 If we had more time we would have loved to do the glacier trek/hike (where you hike on top of the glacier) but we opted for the friendlier option where you go on a boat that takes you close to the glacier, then hike up paved stairs to see the entire glacier from a birds-eye view.

 - TIP: wear layers and bring a beanie.
 Also, pack your own lunch as these tours take half the day and there’s not a lot of food options anywhere.